utopia-foss/utopia/doc/models/ContDisease.rst

 ``ContDisease`` — Contagious Diseases
 =====================================

 This is a simple model of a contagious disease on a 2D grid.
-It is based on the description in the script of the CCEES lecture by Prof. Roth.

 Fundamentals
 ------------